ndd21/PHYS281/docs/demo-numpy.md

 !!! tip "Reminder"
-    Slices are a way of accessing multiple index values using the colon `:` notation, e.g., `start:stop` or `start:stop:step`, where `start` is the index of the first value to return, `stop` is the index _one after_ that of last value to return, and `step` is the integer step between indexes of returned value.
-If `start` is not supplied it defaults to 0, i.e., the start of the array, if `stop` is not defined it defaults to the last value in the array, and if `step` is not supplied it defaults to 1.
+    Slices are a way of accessing multiple index values using the colon `:` notation, e.g., `start:stop` or `start:stop:step`, where `start` is the index of the first value to return, `stop` is the index _one after_ that of last value to return, and `step` is the integer step between indices of the returned value.
+If `start` is not supplied, it defaults to 0, i.e., the start of the array, if `stop` is not defined it defaults to the last value in the array, and if `step` is not supplied it defaults to 1.

     The [`slice`](https://www.w3schools.com/python/ref_func_slice.asp) built-in function can also
     be used to generate a slice.